manuelro/angular-left-behind/README.md

 `bower install angular-left-behind`

 ##Usage
-Include `leftBehind` in your main application module as follows:
+Include `leftBehind` in your main application module as a dependency:

 ```javascript
 	angular